cahthuranag/agenet/docs/docs/theory.md

 This section explains the theoretical basis for this system model.
 In this system, we analyze the age of information of a wireless communication model with several nodes.
 ### Simulation Parameters

+#### maincom function
+In the maincom function, we consider the following parameters when calculating the age of information theoretically and through simulation.

 | Symbol       | Description                                                      |
 |:--------------  |:---------------------------------------------------------------- |